 It’s no secret that the work landscape is changing.
 And no, I’m not talking about the advent of ping pong tables and cold brew taps in offices.
-I’m instead talking about the predominance of technology across all industries and job functions and the multi-faceted effects of this trend, including its impact on career readiness skills.
+I’m instead talking about the predominance of technology across all industries and job functions and the multi-faceted effects of this trend, including its impact on the future of work.

 Among the most influential of these technology advances is automation from AI (technology that mimics human intelligence), machine learning (technology that improves at a task over time), and robotics (technology capable of performing a series of actions).